wilione/csv2coll/README.md

 USAGE:
 ===========
-Replace "INPUT FILE NAME.csv", "OUTPUT FILE NAME.txt", and "BLANK REPLACE CHARACTER" with your desired filenames/string.
 Run, reference the .txt output file in a coll object in max/msp (make sure the .txt is in your max/msp project directory), and you're good to go!